Tina Turner, unstoppable superstar whose hits included ‘What’s Love Got to Do With It,’ dead at 83

 As she recounted in her memoir, “I, Tina,” Ike began hitting her not long after they met, in the mid-1950s, and only grew more vicious.
 Provoked by anything and anyone, he would throw hot coffee in her face, choke her, or beat her until her eyes were swollen shut, then rape her.
 Before one show, he broke her jaw and she went on stage with her mouth full of blood.

-Terrified both of being with Ike and of being without him, she credited her emerging Buddhist faith in the mid-1970s with giving her a sense of strength and self-worth and she finally left in early July, 1976.
+Terrified both of being with Ike and of being without him, she credited her emerging Buddhist faith in the mid-1970s with giving her a sense of strength and self-worth and she finally left in early July 1976.
 The Ike and Tina Turner Revue was scheduled to open a tour marking the country’s bicentennial when Tina snuck out of their Dallas hotel room, with just a Mobil credit card and 36 cents, while Ike slept.
-She hurried across a nearby highway, narrowly avoiding a speeding truck, and found another hotel to stay.
+She hurried across a nearby highway, narrowly avoiding a speeding truck, and found another hotel.

 “I looked at him (Ike) and thought, ‘You just beat me for the last time, you sucker,’” she recalled in her memoir.